containers/podman/docs/source/markdown/podman-network-connect.1.md

 ## EXAMPLE

-Connect a container named *web* to a network named *test*
+Connect a container named *web* to a network named *test*:
 ```
 podman network connect test web
 ```

-Connect a container name *web* to a network named *test* with two aliases: web1 and web2
+Connect a container name *web* to a network named *test* with two aliases: web1 and web2:
 ```
 podman network connect --alias web1 --alias web2 test web
 ```

-Connect a container name *web* to a network named *test* with a static ip.
+Connect a container name *web* to a network named *test* with a static ip:
 ```
 podman network connect --ip 10.89.1.13 test web
 ```